sitamgithub-MSIT/nextjs-huggingface/README.md

 - `assets/`: This directory contains screenshots of the output responses.

-- `public/`: Static assets like svg icons and images used in the application.
+- `public/`: Static assets like SVG icons and images used in the application.

 - `app/`: Main application directory.